 2. Screen Your Skin From Sun

-There are two types of UV light that can harm your skin — UVA and UVB.
+Two types of UV light can harm your skin — UVA, and UVB.
 UVA rays are what ages the skin and UVB rays are what burns the skin.
-Protect skin from both types of UV rays with a healthy, broad spectrum sunscreen.
+Protect skin from both types of UV rays by limiting exposure and using a good, broad-spectrum, mineral-based sunscreen.

-- Apply various methods for sun protection.
-Use common sense, wear hats and seek shade and limit the duration and time your exposure to minimize it during peak hours (10am-3pm in the summer) when possible.
+- Use common sense, wear hats, and seek shade and limit the duration and time your exposure to minimize it during peak hours (10am-3pm in the summer) when possible.

-- Opt for mineral based sunscreens.
-When choosing a sunscreen, look for an option with clean ingredients - paraben and fragrance free at least - steering clear of chemical sunscreens.
+- Opt for mineral-based sunscreens.
+When choosing a sunscreen, look for an option with clean ingredients – paraben and fragrance-free at least, and steering clear of chemical sunscreens.
 Spot them by looking at the Active Ingredients, which should only be zinc oxide or non-nano titanium dioxide.
-For the face, we recommend one of our favorites – Kari Gran's Three Sixty Five SPF 28.
+For the face, we recommend:

 3. Soothe Your Skin After Too Much Sun Exposure